radrich/richarmstrong.net/_posts/2023-10-04-universe-library.md

 - I’ll also be able to add a single random item from a group—again, with a tap of a button.
 - With the generative art learnings I’ve picked up from working on @0xGenny and Dreamheadz, I’ll be able to create doodled pieces of art that come to life with code.
 This excites me no end.
 I love mixing handmade stuff with technology.

-The TapTapKaboom Library is a precursor to the LIMINA project, because LIMINA will use all kinds of elements to form parts of each artwork.
+The Universe Library is a precursor to the LIMINA project, because LIMINA will use all kinds of elements to form parts of each artwork.
 But the library has multiple uses for the future:

 - Generative art collections (art made with code—Processing and p5.js).
 - Collections that mix generative and unique elements of art—like this LIMINA project.
 - Quick additions to artworks.
 - Prototyping of scenes and idea-generation.
 - Non-art artwork.
 Like merch, stickers, banners, socks.
-- Individual items can be used as ERC-1155 tokens to build your own ERC-721 TapTapKaboom pieces.
+- Individual items can be used as ERC-1155 tokens to build your own ERC-721 Rich-inspired pieces.
 I’m epically looking forward to this.
-Based on what pieces you hold, you’ll potentially get access to different ERC-1155 tokens you can use to create your own collaborative TapTapKaboom artworks.
+Based on what pieces you hold, you’ll potentially get access to different ERC-1155 tokens you can use to create your own collaborative artworks.

 ### What are the next steps for me?